 The wet ingredients should be at room temperature.
 Make sure the paddle is correctly installed in your bread maker and the loaf pan is properly set in the machine.

-Add the water and room temperature vegan butter.
+Add the warm water and room-temperature vegan butter.
 You can slice it into small pieces if it isn’t quite at room temperature yet.
 But it should not be cold and hard right out from the fridge.
 You can also microwave the cold butter.
+Even if it is melted in the microwave, that’s okay.

 Step 2: Add the dry ingredients